American Express® Green Card

 One of the main benefits of this card is the flexibility on how you can spend points.
 You can use them for everything from statement credits, travel and consumer goods to charitable donations.

 If you like the idea of using a charge card instead of a traditional credit card, the Platinum Card from American Express is a better choice.
-Although it’s more expensive, the sign-up bonus and rewards value are significantly better.
+Although it’s more expensive, the intro bonus and rewards value are significantly better.

 Who should get this card